Muslims mark Eid al-Fitr holiday with joy, worry

 Many in the capital flocked to shopping centers to buy clothes, shoes and sweets before the holiday despite pandemic warnings and food price surges.

 “It’s a blessing that we can now go back to celebrate,” said sales manager Fairuz Mohamad Talib, who works in Kuala Lumpur.
-His family will celebrate at his wife’s village after two years of being apart due to earlier travel curbs.
+His family will celebrate at his wife’s village, where they planned to visit neighbors.

-There, he said, they will visit neighbors after the Eid prayers, chanting praises of Prophet Muhammad, and sharing food at each stop.

 “It’s not about feasting but about getting together,” he said ahead of the holiday.
 With COVID-19 still on his mind, the family will take precautions such as wearing masks during visits.
 “There will be no handshakes, just fist bumps.”

 Karmini reported from Jakarta, Indonesia, and Gannon from Kabul, Afghanistan.
-Associated Press journalists Eileen Ng in Kuala Lumpur, Malaysia; Wafaa Shurafa in Gaza City, Gaza Strip; Aijaz Hussain in Srinagar, India; Bassem Mroue in Beirut; Samya Kullab in Baghdad; and Paul Wiseman in Washington contributed reporting.
+Associated Press journalists Eileen Ng in Kuala Lumpur, Malaysia; Wafaa Shurafa in Gaza City, Gaza Strip; Aijaz Hussain in Srinagar, India; Bassem Mroue in Beirut; Samya Kullab in Baghdad; Ahmed Hatem in Cairo and Paul Wiseman in Washington contributed reporting.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.